jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

     - Belloni, Alexandre, Victor Chernozhukov, and Christian Hansen. ["High-dimensional methods and inference on structural and treatment effects."](https://pubs.aeaweb.org/doi/pdfplus/10.1257/jep.28.2.29) *Journal of Economic Perspectives 28*, no. 2 (2014): 29-50.

-- The rise of new approach: statistics + computer science = machine learning
+- The rise of the new approach: statistics + computer science = machine learning

 - Statistical inference